 A spokesperson for the Congresswoman said at the time that Greene is “laser-focused on serving the people of Northwest Georgia on her new committees in the GOP majority,” and “Her work on Oversight, Homeland Security, and the COVID Select committee is her priority and people shouldn’t get wrapped up into rumors.”

 Marjorie Taylor Greene and Trump?

 With Trump running again, he will be looking for a new running mate, following his falling-out with Mike Pence after he did not go along with his plans to overrule some electoral votes, and leading the Trump-associated Capitol riots to call for Pence’s hanging.

-The New York Times earlier this week wrote about the recent detente between Greene and McCarthy, noting that McCarthy has determined that he will try to stay close to members of Congress who are close to the far-right base, when other recent Republican House Speakers have not done so.
+The New York Times earlier in January wrote about the detente between Greene and McCarthy, noting that McCarthy has determined that he will try to stay close to members of Congress who are close to the far-right base, when other recent Republican House Speakers have not done so.